 Why Was the Squirrel Bridge Longview WA Built?

-The bridge spanned 60-feet and was constructed of aluminum and fire hose material, that laid flat serving as the walkway.
-The project, when completed cost $1000.
+The Nutty Narrows is the narrowest bridge in the world and spans 60 feet.
+It is constructed of aluminum and fire hose material laid flat, serving as the walkway.
+The project, when completed, costs $1000.

 Nutty Narrows Bridge Relocation Projects